YuriDevAT/YuriDevAT/README.md

 I am a Dev & UX Accessibility Specialist at <a href="https://atos.net/en/">Atos</a>.
 I love to **learn** about new technology, **connect** with people around the world and **help** others get into tech as well.

+I am <a href="https://developers.google.com/community/experts">Google Developer Expert</a> for Web Development.

+I am the founder of <a href="https://accessibilityfirst.at/">Accessibility First</a>, where I share articles, tutorials and more about web accessibility in UX Design, Web Development, Testing and more.
+I give talks and attend discussions about accessibility and how to get into tech as a selftaught developer.

 I'm founder of <a href="https://www.yuriscodingclub.com/">YurisCodingClub</a>, the most inclusive open source community.
 The projects are part of <a href="https://hacktoberfest.com/">Hacktoberfest</a>.

-I am the founder of <a href="https://accessibilityfirst.at/">Accessibility First</a>, where I share articles, tutorials and more about web accessibility in UX Design, Web Development, Testing and more.
-I give talks and attend discussions about accessibility and how to get into tech as a selftaught developer.

 I am a mentor and CoC responder by 💟 at <a href="https://the-collab-lab.codes/">The Collab Lab</a> since 2021.